kubeflow/code-intelligence/Issue-Embeddings/README.md

 2. `https://embeddings.gh-issue-labeler.com//all_issues/<owner>/<repo>` :construction: this will return a numpy array of the shape (# of labeled issues in repo, 2400), as well a list of all the labels for each issue.
 This endpoint is still under construction.

+# A Language Model Trained On 16M+ GitHub Issues For Transfer Learning

+**Motivation:**  [Issue Label Bot](https://github.com/machine-learning-apps/Issue-Label-Bot) predicts 3 generic issue labels: `bug`, `feature request` and `question`.
+However, it would be nice to predict personalized issue labels instead of generic ones.
+To accomplish this, we can use the issues that are already labeled in a repository as training data for a model that can predict personalized issue labels.
+One challenge with this approach is there is often a small number of labeled issues in each repository.
+In order to mitigate this concern, we utilize [transfer-learning](http://nlp.fast.ai/) by training a language trained over 16 million GitHub Issues and fine-tune this to predict issue labels.

 # Training the Language Model